 At the date of signing the financial statements the Union is unable to determine what financial effects the outbreak of the virus could have on the organisation in the coming financial period.

-No financial effects arising from the economic impacts of the virus have been included in the financial statements for the year ended 31 December 2019.
-The Union acknowledges its responsibility to continuously monitor the situation and evaluate this impact including its ability to pay its debts as and when they become due and payable.
+The Union acknowledges its responsibility to continuously monitor the situation and evaluate this impact including the ability to pay the debts as and when they become due and payable.